SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/sensor/index.md

 ```

 * `value` - a value of sensor data.
 It can be double, int or string depending on the sensor type.
-* `get_time` - time then value was received.
+* `get_time` - time when value was received.

 #### errors

 * 201 – Not found in the database - if there is no tracker with such ID belonging to authorized user.
 * 211 – Requested time span is too big - if interval between "from" and "to" is too big.
 Maximum period is `maxReportTimeSpan`.
-* 228 – Not supported by the sensor - if sensor is not a metering sensor.
+* 228 – Not supported by the sensor - if sensor is not a metering or virtual sensor.